spettersson/splunk4patientprivacy/data_onboarding_guide.md

 When onboarding logs from a new application, it’s crucial to provide Splunk with the right instructions to ensure that each log entry is correctly processed.
 This involves two key stages:
 1. Index-time processing – This begins when Splunk receives the logs.
 During this stage, Splunk breaks logs into individual events, identifies, extracts and assigns a timestamp to each event, and applies necessary transformations before storing them in an index.
 Each event represents a single log entry providing information about something that happened at a specific point in time.
 2. Search-time processing – Once data is indexed, Splunk requires additional instructions to structure and normalize logs for analysis.
-This happens dynamically when a search is run, ensuring that relevant fields and patterns are extracted to make the data actionable.
+This happens dynamically from the moment a search is initiated until it successfully completes.

 When onboarding logs from a new application, it is crucial to provide Splunk with the correct instructions to ensure each log entry is accurately parsed and indexed.